CompPhysics/MLSummerSchool/README.md

-Machine Learning and Data Analysis
+# Machine Learning and Data Analysis

-## Why a course on Machine Learning?
+## Why Machine Learning?

 Probability theory and statistical methods play a central role in science.
 Nowadays we are surrounded by huge amounts of data.
 For